cerrmor/CM2030_InstagramFilter/README.md

 # CM2030_InstagramFilter

 This project is an example of image manipulation.
 An image is passed through several filters to create a new image.
-The project creates an effect similer to instagrams early bird filter.
+The project creates an effect like Instagram’s early bird filter.

 This was one of four mini projects that amounted to my Final submission for CM2030 Graphics Programming